writethedocs/www/docs/organizer-guide/meetups/starting.rst

 Tips:

-* **Topics**: Choose your topics with an eye to the Write The Docs worldview.
-We want to include everyoen interested in software documentation, so include topics that help publicize your meetups to the developers and engineers in your area, such as Python, JavaScript, APIs, Perl, Ruby, UX, User Experience, as well as standard topics associated with techincal writing.
+* **Topics**: We want to include everyone interested in software documentation.
+Include topics that help publicize your meetups to the developers and engineers in your area, such as Python, JavaScript, APIs, Perl, Ruby, UX, User Experience, as well as standard topics associated with technical writing.
-* **Name**: Our meetup include the following standard name: "Write the Docs" <city name>, such as "Write The Docs PDX".
+* **Name**: Our Meetup names follow a naming convention: such as "Write the Docs", for example, "Write the Docs PDX".
-* **Members' name**: Our standard name is "Documentarian".
+* **Members' name**: Our standard name for members is "Documentarian".
 * **Code of Conduct**: Do include a code of conduct.
-For options, see the stadnard Write the Docs' :doc:`/code-of-conduct` or the abbreviated version used by `Write the Docs PDX <https://www.meetup.com/Write-The-Docs-PDX/pages/19618086/Code_of_Conduct/>`_
+For options, see the standard Write the Docs' :doc:`/code-of-conduct` or the abbreviated version used by `Write the Docs PDX <https://www.meetup.com/Write-The-Docs-PDX/pages/19618086/Code_of_Conduct/>`_

-Once you've started your Meetup, `contact us by email <mailto:conf@writethedocs.org>`_ or on `Slack <https://writethedocs.slack.com/>`_: we will add your group to the :doc:`/meetups/index` list on our website.
+After you've started your Meetup, `send us a note <mailto:conf@writethedocs.org>`_ or send us a message via `Slack <https://writethedocs.slack.com/>`_, so we can add your Meetup information to the :doc:`/meetups/index` list.

 Find a Place to Meet
 --------------------

 Ideally, you can start by setting up a Meetup at your corporate facility.
-If your facilities aren't convenient to your potential community of documentarians, find "documentarians" or "community managers" for centrally located companies in your area.
-You can typically find these people at other technical meetups/conferences in your area.
+If your own workplace isn't a good option for a meetup location, ask other local documentarians or community managers for ideas.
+Where are other meetups held?
+Conferences?
+Do you know someone who works for a likely sponsor or whose company might be willing to host your meetup?

+Ideally, you already know a sponsoring manager in a target company.
+It's easier if you know a manager responsible for community relations.

-Alternatively, the electronic version of "cold-calling" can work.
-We provide this email template for your reference:
+Alternatively, the electronic version of cold-calling can help you find a location.
+Try sending out an email like the example provided in the following template:

 .. code-block:: jinja